Noisy Stabilizer Formalism

 \subsection{Local complementation}

 In Eq.~\eqref{eq:local:complementation}, the graph state after the local complementation on $a$ is presented.
 Note that for the noise operator $Z_j$ when $j\neq a$, $[Z_j, U_{a}^{\tau}]=0$.
 For $j=a$, the noise operator $Z_a$ does not commute with the manipulation operator.
 To understand how the noise operator impacts the manipulation, we compute the commutation between $U_{a}^{\tau}$ and $Z_a$.
-Then, $U_{a}^{\tau}Z_a|G\rangle = -Y_a U_{a}^{\tau}|G\rangle$, so that $Y_a$ is acting on the manipulated graph state.
-Remember that $Y_a$ is the same that $Z$ on $a$ and its neighbours with a phase $-i$.
-Recall that the effect of local complementation on $a$ alters the neighbourhood of the neighbours of $a$, but not the neighbourhood of $a$.
+Then $U_{a}^{\tau}Z_a|G\rangle = -Y_a U_{a}^{\tau}|G\rangle$, so $Y_a$ is acting on the manipulated graph state.
+Remember that $Y_a$ is the same as $Z$ on $a$ and its neighbors with a phase $-i$.
+Recall that the effect of local complementation on $a$ alters the neighborhood of the neighbors of $a$, but not the neighborhood of $a$.
 Thus,

-Therefore, when there is noise on the qubit where the local complementation is applied, this noise is spread to its neighbours.
+Therefore, when there is noise on the qubit where the local complementation is applied, this noise is spread to its neighbors.

 With only these commutation relations of $Z$ noise on any qubit on the state, we can know how any noise operator of a noise map is transformed since we can express the action of a map by only Pauli $Z$ operators.